juanpujol/polyunion/README.md

 # PolyUnion

-A fast and efficient js utility function designed for merging multiple polygons within a GeoJSON FeatureCollection.
+A fast and efficient Javascript utility function designed to mergE multiple polygons into a GeoJSON FeatureCollection.
 It utilizes spatial indexing provided by **[rbush](https://github.com/mourner/rbush)** and the geospatial processing of **[Turfjs](https://github.com/Turfjs/turf)** to achieve high performance.

-## Performance
+## How fast?

 When attempting to merge approximately 1000 circle-shaped polygons using only @turf/union, it took approximately 25 seconds.
 In contrast, PolyUnion completed the same task in about 350 milliseconds.